MTDonovan/Evalit/README.md

 # Demo for people who can't be bothered to read instructions

-In the Evalit appdata directory's "user.defined.functions.js" file:
+In the Evalit appdata > user.defined.functions.js file:

 ``` js
 var fix  = exp => exp[0].toFixed(exp[1]);             // Round a number to a specific point